Steffo99/stars/games/navy-field-2-conqueror-of-the-ocean.md

 ---
-name: "Navy Field 2: Conqueror of the Ocean"
+name: 'Navy Field 2: Conqueror of the Ocean'
-name_sort: ""
+name_sort: ''
 rating: 0
 active: false
 progress: new